andykhov/Sunshine/README.md

-# Sunshine (working title) In progress
+# Sunshine

 This is my weather android application.
 Created to learn about Android development.
-This app is nothing special
+This app is nothing special.

 ## Using
 * Dark Sky Weather API